tomvannuenen/ai-council/README.md

 # 🤖 AI Council

 A powerful web application for comparing responses from multiple AI models side-by-side.
-Get insights from Claude, OpenAI GPT, and Google Gemini all at once, with an integrated summary that highlights key differences and similarities.
+Get insights from Anthropic, Google, and OpenAI all at once, with an integrated summary that highlights key differences and similarities.

 ## ✨ Features